Battle of Kapyong

-The Battle of Kapyong (가평전투; 22–27 April 1951), also known as the Battle of Jiaping (加平战斗 (Jiāpíng Zhàn Dòu)), was fought during the Korean War between United Nations Command (UN) forces—primarily Canadian, Australian, and New Zealand—and the 118th and 60th Divisions of the Chinese People's Volunteer Army (PVA).
+The Battle of Kapyong (22–27 April 1951), also known as the Battle of Jiaping (加平战斗 (Jiāpíng Zhàndòu)), was a pivotal engagement fought during the Korean War between United Nations Command (UN) forces—primarily Canadian, Australian, and New Zealand—and the 118th and 60th Divisions of the Chinese People's Volunteer Army (PVA).
 The fighting occurred during the Chinese Spring Offensive and saw the 27th British Commonwealth Brigade (27th Brigade) establish blocking positions in the Kapyong Valley, on a key route south to the capital, Seoul.
-The two forward battalions—the 3rd Battalion, Royal Australian Regiment (3 RAR) and 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI) were supported by guns from the 16th Field Regiment (16 NZFR) of the Royal Regiment of New Zealand Artillery along with two companies of US mortars, fifteen Sherman tanks from US 72nd Heavy Tank Battalion, two companies of the US 74th Engineer Combat Battalion and 1st Battalion, Middlesex Regiment.
+The two forward battalions—the 3rd Battalion, Royal Australian Regiment (3 RAR) and 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI) were supported by guns from the 16th Field Regiment (16 NZFR) of the Royal Regiment of New Zealand Artillery and, early in the battle, with two companies of US mortars and light artillery, fifteen Sherman tanks from the US 72nd Heavy Tank Battalion, two companies of the US 74th Engineer Combat Battalion and 1st Battalion, Middlesex Regiment.
 These forces occupied positions astride the valley with hastily developed defences.

-As thousands of soldiers from the Republic of Korea Army (ROK) began to withdraw through the valley, the PVA infiltrated the brigade position under the cover of darkness, and assaulted the 3 RAR on Hill 504 during the evening and into the following day.
+As thousands of soldiers from the Republic of Korea Army (ROK) began to withdraw through the valley, the PVA infiltrated the brigade position under the cover of darkness and assaulted the 3 RAR on Hill 504 during the evening and into the following day.
 Five companies of the US and UK forces attached to 27th Brigade fled the battlefield without orders, expecting an imminent PVA breakthrough at the Kapyong Valley.

-Although heavily outnumbered, the 3 RAR and U.S. tanks held their positions into the afternoon of April 24 before they retreated from the battlefield to a reserve position near brigade headquarters, with both sides having suffered heavy casualties.
-The PVA then turned their attention to the surrounded 2 PPCLI on Hill 677, whose encirclement prevented any resupply or reinforcements from entering.
+Although heavily outnumbered, the 3 RAR and US tanks held their positions into the afternoon of April 24, before retreating from the battlefield to a reserve position near brigade headquarters.
+Both sides suffered heavy casualties.

+The PVA then turned their attention to the 2 PPCLI on Hill 677, whose encirclement prevented any resupply or reinforcements from entering.
 The 2 PPCLI were ordered to make a last stand on Hill 677.
-During a fierce night battle on 24/25 April the PVA forces were unable to dislodge the 2 PPCLI and sustained enormous losses.
+During a fierce night battle on 24/25 April, the PVA forces were unable to dislodge the 2 PPCLI and sustained enormous losses.
 The next day, the PVA largely withdrew back up the valley in order to regroup.
-The US 5th Cavalry Regiment and the 2 PPCLI subsequently launched counter-offensives to recover Hill 504 and the northern parts of Hill 677.
+UN forces subsequently launched counter-offensives to recover the lost areas, the US 5th Cavalry Regiment against Hill 504 and the 2 PPCLI against the northern parts of Hill 677.
 The 2 PPCLI were relieved late on 26 April.